Skip to main content

 You can:

-• initiate actions, monitor services and identify trends to resolve problems
+• initiate and monitor actions to investigate patterns and trends to resolve problems

 Programming and build (data engineering)